-[1] On 9 November 2022 an application was made under s.269(2)(a) of the Fair Work (Registered Organisations) Act 2009 (the Act) by the Waste Contractors & Recyclers Association of NSW (the reporting unit) for a certificate stating that the financial affairs of the reporting unit are encompassed by the financial affairs of Waste Contractors and Recyclers Association of New South Wales (the Association), an associated State body, in respect of the financial year ending 30 June 2022.
+[1] On 14 November 2024 an application was made under section 269(2)(a) of the Fair Work (Registered Organisations) Act 2009 (the Act) by the Waste Contractors & Recyclers Association of NSW (the reporting unit) for a certificate stating that the financial affairs of the reporting unit are encompassed by the financial affairs of the Waste Contractors And Recyclers Association of NSW (the Association), an associated State body, in respect of the financial year ending 30 June 2024.

-[2] On 9 November 2022, the reporting unit lodged a copy of the audited accounts of the Association with the Registered Organisations Commission.
+[2] On 14 November 2024, the reporting unit lodged a copy of the audited accounts of the Association with the Fair Work Commission (the Commission).
+An amended copy of the audited accounts of the Association were subsequently provided to the Commission on 15 January 2025.

-- [3] I am satisfied that the Association: - is registered under the Industrial Relations Act 1996 (NSW), a prescribed State Act; and - is, or purports to be, composed of substantially the same members as the reporting unit; and - has, or purports to have, officers who are substantially the same as designated officers in relation to the reporting unit; and - is an associated State body. - [4] I am further satisfied that: - the Association has in accordance with prescribed State legislation, prepared accounts, had those accounts audited, provided a copy of the audited accounts to its members and lodged the accounts with the relevant State authority; - any members of the reporting unit who are not also members of the Association have been provided with copies of the accounts at substantially the same time as the members of the reporting unit who are members of the Association; and - a report under s.254 of the Act has been prepared in respect of those activities of the reporting unit and has been provided to the members of the reporting unit with copies of the accounts.
+[3] I am satisfied that the Association:

+- is registered under the Industrial Relations Act 1996 (NSW), a prescribed State Act; and - is, or purports to be, composed of substantially the same members as the reporting unit; and - has, or purports to have, officers who are substantially the same as designated officers in relation to the reporting unit; and - is an associated State body. - [4] I am further satisfied that: - the Association has in accordance with prescribed State legislation, prepared accounts, had those accounts audited, provided a copy of the audited accounts to its members and lodged the accounts with the relevant State authority; - any members of the reporting unit who are not also members of the Association have been provided with copies of the accounts at substantially the same time as the members of the reporting unit who are members of the Association; and - a report under section 254 of the Act has been prepared in respect of those activities of the reporting unit and has been provided to the members of the reporting unit with copies of the accounts.

-[5] I am satisfied that the financial affairs of the reporting unit in respect of the financial year ending 30 June 2022, are encompassed by the financial affairs of the Association and I certify accordingly under s.269(2)(a) of the Act.
+[5] I am satisfied that the financial affairs of the reporting unit in respect of the financial year ending 30 June 2024, are encompassed by the financial affairs of the Association and I certify accordingly under section 269(2)(a) of the Act.

-DELEGATE OF THE COMMISSIONER Printed by authority of the Commonwealth Government Printer
+DELEGATE OF THE GENERAL MANAGER

+Printed by authority of the Commonwealth Government Printer